ceph/ceph/doc/radosgw/multitenancy.rst

 		calling_format = OrdinaryCallingFormat())
 	bucket = c.get_bucket("test5b:testbucket")

-Note that it's not possible to supply an explicit tenant using a hostname.
+Note that it is not possible to supply an explicit tenant using a hostname.
 Hostnames cannot contain colons, or any other separators that are not already valid in bucket names.
 Using a period creates an ambiguous syntax.
 Therefore, the bucket-in-URL-path format has to be